 B.S.
 Alma College, Alma, Michigan

-Dr. Kenney-Hunt has co-authored over 25 publications in peer-reviewed journals, many with undergraduates.
+Dr. Kenney-Hunt has co-authored over 20 publications in peer-reviewed journals, many with undergraduates.
+See the complete list here.
 Before coming to Westminster College, Dr. Kenney-Hunt performed postdoctoral research at Washington University School of Medicine in Saint Louis and the University of South Carolina.